pietheinstrengholt/laravel-neo4j-neoeloquent-demo/readme.md

-Business Information Model Tool
+Laravel Neo4j Neoeloquent Demo
 =======
 Copyright (c) 2016 Piethein Strengholt, piethein@strengholt-online.nl

 ABOUT
 ------------
 This is a demo website with Laravel 5 utilizing a Neo4j graph database with NeoEloquent OGM.
+Goal is to make a Proof of Concept to demonstrate Laravel can be used with a Neo4j graph database backend.
 It is written in PHP/Laravel + jQuery / HTML / CSS (Bootstrap).

 REQUIREMENTS
 ------------